Optimum Nutrition Gold Standard Review Singapore

 NOT IDEAL FOR:

 The gold standard for a reason — reliable protein content, decent taste, mixes reasonably well.
-But you're paying for brand recognition.
 The Double Rich Chocolate is genuinely good, Rocky Road tastes artificial.
 Digestibility is fine for most people, though I get mild bloating if I take it on an empty stomach.
+Pair it with whole-food meals and proper hydration and it disappears cleanly.

 BEST FOR: